zuduozheng/RStudio_Quarto_Demo/README.md

 Once you have downloaded all the files in this repository, by following the steps below you can easily re-generate exactly the same CV document in CV.html.

+Step 0: if you are new to RStudio and Quarto, please go through _reproducible_data_analysis.html_ first.\
 Step 1: run _renv::restore()_ in the RStudio console.\
 Step 2: render _CV.qmd_.